On meandric permutations: Gauss Diagrams and its Realization

 \begin{definition} A Gauss diagram $\mathfrak{G}$ is called \textit{realizable} if there is a generic plane curve $\gamma:S^1 \to \mathbb{R}^2$ such that $\mathfrak{G} = \mathfrak{G}(\gamma)$. \end{definition}

-In the opposite case, they say that a Gauss diagram is not realizable.
+\begin{remark} In the opposite case, they say that \textit{a Gauss diagram is not realizable}.
 However, it can be considered as a Gauss diagram of a curve on some surface.
 This leads to the notation of a genus of a Gauss diagram \cite{M} and virtual knots.
+It allows us to consider Gauss diagrams corresponding to any double occurrence word. \end{remark}

 The problem concerning which Gauss diagrams can be realized by knots is an old one and has been solved in several ways.
 For our purposes, we present results obtained by B. Shtylla, L. Traldi, and L. Zulli in \cite{STZ09}.